sara-nl/clouddocs/surfcursus-5-Aug-2015.markdown

 #### Edit the Template

-When you imported the appliance from he AppMarket, it also made a template available for you to make a virtual machine.
+When you imported the appliance from the AppMarket, it also made a template available for you to make a virtual machine.
 In the *Template* you can define how many cores you want your VM to have, how much RAM memory, what storage drives, which network connections, etc.

 Edit the created *Template* by following these steps:

 * Go to the Templates tab under the `Virtual Resources` at the menu of the UI.
 * Find the template you just created, and click on it.
 You now see an overview of the template settings.
 * Click on Update on the top-right of the screen to start editing the template.
 * Browse through the different options (i.e. General, Storage, Network).
 Leave the default values, **except** for the following:
   * Select the `Network` tab which shows the network interfaces (or nics) for your VM.
-Click once on **Name: internet* row.
+Click once on **Name: internet** row.
   * Select the `OS Booting` tab and then *Features*.
 Set: **ACPI to "Yes"** and **Localtime to "No"**.
 * Click *Update* on top to save your changes.